Skip to content

 • Wrongful Death FAQs

-No matter how much you are hurting, you must be aware of the financial impacts your loved one’s loss can have.
-You can face medical bills, funeral expenses, and long-term impacts, such as loss of income, outstanding debts, loss of companionship, and long-term pain and suffering.
+No matter how much you are hurting, you should be aware of the financial impacts your loved one’s loss can have.
+You can face medical bills, funeral expenses, and long-term impacts such as loss of income, outstanding debts, loss of companionship, and lasting pain and suffering.

-At Bernstein & Maryanoff Injury Attorneys, our wrongful death lawyers are here to assist you and your family.
+At Bernstein & Maryanoff, our Miami personal injury attorneys and wrongful death lawyers are here to assist you and your family.
 We fully understand that no amount of money can make up for the loss of your loved one.
-Our goal is to ensure you and your family receive the monetary compensation you deserve.
-As such, you can be financially secure and have one less thing to worry about as you grieve and recover.
+Our goal is to make sure you and your family receive the monetary compensation you deserve, so you can be financially secure and have one less thing to worry about as you grieve and recover.

 Wrongful Death Claim Process

-Wrongful death claims can occur in two different ways.
-Either your loved one could have sustained severe personal trauma and succumbed to their injuries after time, or they could have died due to immediately fatal injuries.
+A wrongful death claim can begin in two different ways.
+Either your loved one sustained severe personal injuries and succumbed to those injuries over time, or they died from immediately fatal injuries at the scene.

 To initiate a wrongful death claim, you must meet the following conditions: